cfech/spring-security/README.md

 - sample of this interface are the ```User``` Class, we can use this or implement our own ```userDetails```

-- this object is readOnly, there are not setters, once the object is created through the constructor it is immutable
+- this object is readOnly, there are no setters, once the object is created through the constructor it is immutable
 -

 ![auth vs user details](./images/authentication-vs-userdetails.png)